fjemi/yaml-testing-framework/README.md

 ## Spies

 We can spy on methods to verify that the methods are called when the function being tested is executed.
 To do this we list the dot delimited routes to the methods to spy on under the key `spies` in YAML test files.
 Spies can be defined at the global, configuration, and test levels; and are combined into one.
-Spies are saved to the attribute `SPIES` in the module of the function being tests, and are accessible from an assertion method.
+Spies are saved to the attribute `SPIES` in the module of the function being tests, and are accessible from an check method.

 ### Example

-In this example, the methods to spy on are listed under the `spies` key at the individual test level, and an assertion method to verify spies is defined as a function.
+In this example, the methods to spy on are listed under the `spies` key at the individual test level, and an check method to verify spies is defined as a function.

 ```yaml